ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 SET o.date = "2021-12-31"
 ```

+Ideally this would be the date the officer was hired, but that is extra work for unclear reward, though you could probably do some interesting analysis incorporating seniority or analyzing the network effects of complaint-prone cops working with rookies and potentially influencing their behavior.

 #### Creating incident nodes
-We are going to continue to use our CSV which filters out incidents before 2010 or that were unfounded or exonerated.
+We are going to continue to use our CSV which **filtered out** incidents **before 2010** or that were **unfounded or exonerated**.

 First we tell Neo4J that we have unique incident IDs